tristan-oa/Linux-Shell-in-C/README.md

 _Eggshell_ was designed to cater for these shell variables by default:

-> `PATH` - The search path used to launch external commands
+&emsp; `PATH` - The search path used to launch external commands

-> `PROMPT` - The string presented to the user to show that the shell is ready to accept command input
+&emsp; `PROMPT` - The string presented to the user to show that the shell is ready to accept command input

-> `CWD` - The path of the current working directory to which all file operations are relative to
+&emsp; `CWD` - The path of the current working directory to which all file operations are relative to

-> `USER` - The current user's username
+&emsp; `USER` - The current user's username

-> `HOME` - The current user's home directory
+&emsp; `HOME` - The current user's home directory

-> `SHELL` - The current user's shell
+&emsp; `SHELL` - The current user's shell

-> `TERMINAL` - The name of the terminal executing the current _Eggshell_ session
+&emsp; `TERMINAL` - The name of the terminal executing the current _Eggshell_ session

-> `EXITCODE` - The exit code returned by the last program run by the shell
+&emsp; `EXITCODE` - The exit code returned by the last program run by the shell

-An **assignment statement** is used to modify existing shell variables or create new ones.
+An ___assignment statement___ is used to modify existing shell variables or create new ones.

 A shell variable's value is obtained by prefixing its name with a **$**.
 If a valid name is detected, the shell obtains its value from the list of shell variables.